Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach

 dividing the $\rho$ and $K^*$ terms by the degeneracy factor 3 and 4, respectively, we obtain

 The equation above suggests that the vector meson nonet is mass degenerate.
-To correct that and split the masses, one can add the chiral invariant (CI)~\cite{Papazoglou:1998vr}
+To correct that and split the masses, one can add the chiral invariant (CI)\footnote{In \cref{eq:inv_vec_1}, $\mu$ represents Lorentz index whereas $\upmu$ denotes the fit parameter.}~\cite{Papazoglou:1998vr}

-where $\left\langle X \right\rangle$ is the scalar meson matrix in the mean-field approximation given by \Cref{Xmatrix_mfa} (for simplicity, we have taken vacuum values of the scalar meson fields), ${V}_{\mu \nu}$ is the renormalized vector meson tensor matrix given by \Cref{deg_V_tenMatrix} and $\mu$ is a parameter.
-In Ref.~\cite{Detlef:Thesis}, an additional invariant term, $\left(\operatorname{Tr} V_{\mu \nu}\right)^2$, was incorporated into the expression presented in Eq.~\eqref{eq:inv_vec_1} to lift the mass degeneracy between the $\rho$ and $\omega$ mesons; however this provides a small correction and does not offer an explanation for the vector Kaon masses.
-Since the process of renormalizing the vector Kaons is a crucial initial step, laying the groundwork for future work beyond mean-field theory, we focus on \Cref{eq:inv_vec_1}.
+where $\left\langle X \right\rangle$ is the scalar meson matrix in the mean-field approximation given by \Cref{Xmatrix_mfa} (for simplicity, we have taken vacuum values of the scalar meson fields), ${V}_{\mu \nu}$ is the field redefined vector meson tensor matrix given by \Cref{deg_V_tenMatrix} and $\upmu$ is a fit parameter to the vector mesons vacuum mass constraints with mass dimension of negative two~\cite{Papazoglou:1998vr}.
+In Ref.~\cite{Detlef:Thesis}, an additional invariant term, $\left(\operatorname{Tr} V_{\mu \nu}\right)^2$, was incorporated into the expression presented in Eq.~\eqref{eq:inv_vec_1} to lift the mass degeneracy between the $\rho$ and $\omega$ mesons; however this provides a small correction and does not offer an explanation for the vector kaon masses.
+Since the process of renormalizing the vector kaons is a crucial initial step, laying the groundwork for future work beyond mean-field theory, we focus on \Cref{eq:inv_vec_1}.